LPology/Simple-Ajax-Uploader/README.md

 Javascript plugin for AJAX-style file uploading with progress support.

 ### Overview ###
 Simple Ajax Uploader allows developers to easily add AJAX-style file uploading functionality to web applications.
-It attempts to make the development process more efficient by abstracting away common tasks (like calculating upload progress percentage), while still providing developers with wide latitude for customization.
+It attempts to make the development process more efficient by abstracting away common tasks (like calculating upload progress percentage), while maintaining wide latitude for customization.